 - Honey bottling bucket

-In your upcoming research on hives, the term “bee-space” is going to be widely used and little explained.
-This term is important for you to have at least an elementary understanding of, because it does affect the way your bees move and function within their hives.
+In your upcoming research on hives, the term “bee-space” will be widely used and little explained.
+This term is important for you to have at least an elementary understanding of because it affects how your bees move and function within their hives.

-At its most rudimentary, bee-space refers to how much room your bees need to move around within their living quarters.
-The term was coined by Lorenzo Langstroth in 1850, long considered the father or modern beekeeping, who discovered that bees need between ⅜-¼ of an inch of room to maneuver around their hives.
+At its most rudimentary, bee space refers to how much room your bees need to move around within their living quarters.
+The term was coined by Lorenzo Langstroth, long considered the father of modern beekeeping, who discovered that bees need between ⅜-¼ of an inch of room to maneuver around their hives.

-In hives without this range of room, the bees will either fill small spaces with propolis, or build excess comb in the larger spaces.
-As you’ll start to see, hives on the market today will each have their bee-space dimensions listed, and very few of them are the same as the last.
+In hives without this range of room, the bees will fill small spaces with propolis or build excess comb in the larger spaces.
+As you’ll see, hives on the market today will each have their bee-space dimensions listed, and very few of them are the same as the last.